rsaggio87/LeaveOutTwoWay/README.md

  * This especially helpful in massive datasets where exact computation of (Bii,Pii), even after the improvements introduced from version 1.5, is close to be prohibitive in terms of computation time.

- * To give an idea about previous point: In a dataset with approximately 1.3 Milion Worker Effects, 90K firm effects, with random   projections it takes *21 minutes* to compute (Bii,Pii).
+ * To give an idea about previous point: In a dataset with approximately 5 million person years observations, 1.3 million worker effects, 90K firm effects, with random projections it takes *21 minutes* to compute (Bii,Pii).
 It takes more than *30 hours* when using the exact method.

  * In terms of the code, We added the following inputs